 \paragraph{Metric measure spaces.}

 The mathematical way to formalize these problems is to model the data as \emph{metric measure spaces} (mm-spaces).
 A mm-space is denoted as $\Xx=(X, d, \mu)$ where $X$ is a complete separable set endowed with a distance $d$ and a positive Borel measure $\mu \in \Mm_+(X)$.
 For instance, if $X=(x_i)_i$ is a finite set of points, then $\mu=\sum_i m_i \de_{x_i}$ (here $\de_{x_i}$ is the Dirac mass at $x_i$) is simply a set of positive weights $m_i = \mu(\{x_i\}) \geq 0$ associated to each point $x_i$, which accounts for its mass or importance.
 For instance, setting some $m_i$ to $0$ is equivalent to removing the point $x_i$.
-We refer to~\cite{sturm2012space} for a mathematical account on the theory of mm-spaces.
+We refer to~\citet{sturm2012space} for a mathematical account on the theory of mm-spaces.
 In all the applications highlighted above, it makes sense to perform the comparisons up to isometric transformations of the data.
-Two mm-spaces $\Xx=(X, d_X, \mu)$ and $\Yy=(Y, d_Y, \nu)$ are considered to be equal (denoted $\Xx \sim \Yy$) if they are isometric, meaning that there is a bijection $\psi : spt(\mu) \rightarrow spt(\nu)$ (where $spt(\mu)$ is the support of $\mu$) such that $d_X(x,y) = d_Y(\psi(x),\psi(y))$ and $\psi_\sharp \mu=\nu$.
+Two mm-spaces $\Xx=(X, d_X, \mu)$ and $\Yy=(Y, d_Y, \nu)$ are considered to be equal (denoted $\Xx \sim \Yy$) if they are isometric, meaning that there is a bijection $\psi : \spt(\mu) \rightarrow \spt(\nu)$ (where $\spt(\mu)$ is the support of $\mu$) such that $d_X(x,y) = d_Y(\psi(x),\psi(y))$ and $\psi_\sharp \mu=\nu$.
 Here $\psi_\sharp$ is the push-forward operator, so that $\psi_\sharp \mu=\nu$ is equivalent to imposing $\nu(A)=\mu(\psi^{-1}(A))$ for any set $A \subset Y$.
 For discrete spaces where $\mu = \sum_i m_i \de_{x_i}$, then one should have $\nu=\psi_\sharp \mu=\sum_i m_i \de_{\psi(x_i)}$.